ddspog/inspetor-mups/.github/CONTRIBUTING.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [ddspog@gmail.com](mailto:ddspog@gmail.com).

-### tracking-sanitation-ufcg
+### tsu

-tracking-sanitation-ufcg it's a open source project, made to track some sanitation problems at UFCG by its students.
+tsu it's a open source project, made to track some sanitation problems at UFCG by its students.
 These app will be used on Android, for use of GPS, to mark locations.

 The main purpose of these project it's to collect data for UFCG, helping locating causes of sanitation problems on the university, and also to value some experiments or changes for university structure.